Home » Geography » Black Sea

 Black Sea Economic Significance

-The Black Sea serves as a vital year-round transit route connecting eastern European nations with the global economy.
-Most of the sea’s freight traffic passes via the historic Ukrainian city of Odessa and the nearby port of Illichivsk.
-Petroleum is a speciality of the ports of Novorossiysk and, to a lesser extent, Tuapse (both in Russia) and Batumi (Georgia), which are located further east.
-The two main ports in Bulgaria are Varna and Burgas.
-Oil-producing regions are linked to international markets by Constanța, located in Romania.
-Turkey’s primary port is Istanbul on the Sea of Marmara, while the Danube serves as a vital commerce route for the Balkan nations.
+The Black Sea serves as a important year-round transit route connecting eastern European nations with the global economy.
+Most of the sea’s freight traffic passes through the historic Ukrainian city of Odessa and the nearby port of Illichivsk.
+The ports of Novorossiysk and Tuapse in Russia, and Batumi in Georgia, are known for petroleum.
+In Bulgaria, the main ports are Varna and Burgas.
+ConstanÈ›a in Romania connects oil-producing areas to international markets.
+Istanbul is Turkey’s main port on the Sea of Marmara, and the Danube River is an important trade route for the Balkan countries.

 The Black Sea’s biological resource that is used the most is fish.
 Soviet authorities banned dolphin fishing in 1966.
 Other conservation and anti-pollution initiatives include limitations on oil tankers and the disposal of industrial trash.
 The Bucharest Convention, also known as the Bucharest Convention, was a comprehensive agreement to execute a number of extra programmes to manage pollution, preserve fisheries, and protect marine life.
 It was signed by the six Black Sea countries in the 1990s.